RandomStudio/kineticPlatform/readme.md

 Kinetic Platform is a modular infrastructure for handling rotational motion of objects.
 Developed for the living lab @ Random Studio in fall 2024.

 ## Contents
-- kineticPlatformFinal.toe: Annotated touchdesigner file handling multiple users (from lidar via tether), and controlling multiple platforms.
-Also contains examples and sketches from specific experiments with the Kinetic Platform.
+- kineticPlatformFinal.toe: Annotated touchdesigner file.
 - PlatformSoftwareMCU: The final microcontroller code running on the platforms.
 One version spins continuously, where the second version doesn't cross 0° for setups with cables.
 - Examples: Resetting with encoder, Bare minimum running a motor, receive tether on MCU
 - Archive: Leftover sketches from testing different motor drivers.